Leukotriene-B4 20-monooxygenase

-The 4 substrates of this enzyme are (6Z,8E,10E,14Z)-(5S,12R)-5,12-dihydroxyicosa-6,8,10,14-tetraenoate, NADPH, H^{+}, and O_{2}, whereas its 4 products are (6Z,8E,10E,14Z)-(5S,12R)-5,12,20-trihydroxyicosa-6,8,10,14-, tetraenoate, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are leukotriene B4, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen and a proton.
+Its products are 20-hydroxy-leukotriene B4, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is a cytochrome P450 omega hydroxylase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is (6Z,8E,10E,14Z)-(5S,12R)-5,12-dihydroxyicosa-6,8,10,14-tetraenoate,N ADPH:oxygen oxidoreductase (20-hydroxylating).
 Other names in common use include leukotriene-B4 20-hydroxylase, leucotriene-B4 omega-hydroxylase, LTB4 20-hydroxylase, and LTB4 omega-hydroxylase.
-This enzyme participates in arachidonic acid metabolism.
-It employs one cofactor, heme.
+It participates in arachidonic acid metabolism and contains heme.